 10.5.1.
 Assessment grades shall be awarded on a criterion-referenced basis.
-A student's overall performance in a subject is graded as follows:
+A

-Subject Grade Short Description Elaboration on Subject Grading Description A+ A A- Excellent Demonstrates excellent achievement of intended subject learning outcomes by being able to skillfully use concepts and solve complex problems.
-Shows evidence of innovative and critical thinking in unfamiliar situations, and is able to express the synthesis or application of ideas in a logical and comprehensive manner.
 B+ B B- Good Demonstrates good achievement of intended subject learning outcomes by being able to use appropriate concepts and solve problems.
 Shows the ability to analyse issues critically and make well-grounded judgements in familiar or standard situations, and is able to express the synthesis or application of ideas in a logical and comprehensive manner.
 C+ C C- Satisfactory Demonstrates satisfactory achievement of intended subject learning outcomes by being able to solve relatively simple problems.
 Shows some capacity for analysis and making judgements in a variety of familiar and standard situations, and is able to express the synthesis or application of ideas in a manner that is generally logical but fragmented.
 D+ D Pass Demonstrates marginal achievement of intended subject learning outcomes by being able to solve relatively simple problems.
 Can make basic comparisons, connections and judgments and express the ideas learnt in the subject, though there are frequent breakdowns in logic and clarity.
 F Fail Demonstrates inadequate achievement of intended subject learning outcomes through a lack of knowledge and/or understanding of the subject matter.
 Evidence of analysis is often irrelevant or incomplete.

-^{&#}x27;F' is a subject failure grade, whilst all others ('D' to 'A+') are subject passing grades.
+'F' is a subject failure grade, whilst all others ('D' to 'A+') are subject passing grades.
 No credit will be earned if a subject is failed.